lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     so that the box is much larger than the carbon nanotube.

-    In order to generate the initial LAMMPS data file, let us use Topotool: to generate the LAMMPS data file, enter the following command:
+    In order to generate the initial LAMMPS data file, let us use Topotool: to generate the LAMMPS data file, enter the following command in the VMD terminal:

 .. code-block:: bw
-    :caption: *to be written in the VMD terminal*

     topo writelammpsdata cnt_molecular.data molecular

 .. container:: justify

-    Here molecular refers to the LAMMPS *atom_style*, and *cnt_molecular.data* to the name of the file.
+    Here *molecular* refers to the LAMMPS *atom_style*, and *cnt_molecular.data* is the name of the file.

 .. admonition:: About TopoTools
     :class: dropdown